Trends and climate

 Private sector bribery is now codified as an offence in the Criminal Code.
 The newly introduced penal provisions are generally categorised as public offences; only in minor cases will an injured party’s complaint continue to be a requirement for prosecution.
 In addition to the codification of new offences in the private sector, broader provisions have been introduced regarding the bribery of public officials.
 Going forward, bribery will also constitute a criminal offence in cases where a bribe has been paid not to a public official, but to a third party, such as a sports association.

-It remains to be seen what practical impact the recent legislative changes will have on the prosecution of private sector bribery in Switzerland.
+As per to date, there is still no case law available with regard to the newly introduced bribery provisions and it remains to be seen what practical impact the recent legislative changes will have on the prosecution of private sector bribery in Switzerland.

 Are there plans for any changes to the law in this area?

 A proposed legislative amendment protects whistleblowers, so that they can report incidents without fear of repercussions from their employers.